armortal/protobuffed/README.md

 ## Cache

 By default, all binaries are stored in the `$HOME/.protobuffed` directory.
-You can override the default specifying the `--cache` or `-c` flag when running commands.
+You can override the default by specifying the `--cache` or `-c` flag when running commands.

 The `protobuf` binaries are located at `protobuf/${VERSION}`.